Group Testing with Prior Statistics: Appendix

-Note (\ref{eq:ad2}) is the construction requirement of the first stage.
-By Lemma~\ref{thm:lemma1}, we have the Shannon-Fano/Huffman coding procedure is well-defined since the summation of \textit{a priori} probabilities within each subset is smaller or equal to $1$.
+then the S/H-based algorithm is well-defined.
+Since (\ref{eq:ad2}) is the construction requirement in the first stage, by Lemma~\ref{thm:lemma1}, we have the Shannon-Fano/Huffman coding procedure is well-defined since the summation of \textit{a priori} probabilities within each subset is smaller or equal to $1$.
+Recall that $\overline{r}$ denotes the number of subsets $\ts_{1,1}^{r}$ that are to be tested in the first stage.
+It follows that